 The transaxillary incision is made in the natural crease of the armpit and a channel is fashioned down to the breast.
 The scar is virtually invisible in the armpit fold and lack of tension generally makes for more straightforward healing.

 Placement of the implant can help determine the end result of breast augmentation, so it’s important we discuss the options available as well as the suitability of each option for your individual body type.

 A pocket is created between the tissue and the pectoral muscle, the breast implant is positioned in front of the muscle.
 This enlargement procedure is faster and may be more comfortable for the patient than submuscular placement.

 The breast implant is placed under the pectoralis major muscle with most of the implant residing under the muscle.
 This position creates the most natural-looking contour.
 There is also decreased chance of visible and palpable implant edges or rippling.

 The breast implant is placed partially beneath the pectoral muscle in the upper pole, while the lower half of the implant is in the subglandular plane.
 This position involves more complex enhancement surgery but minimises the rippling and edge effect in thin patients while avoiding abnormal contours in the lower half.

-Call 1300 322 337 to book your personal consultation to discuss your enlargement surgery in Sydney with Dr. Laniewski.
+Call 1300 322 337 to book your personal consultation to discuss your breast enlargement surgery in Sydney with Dr. Laniewski.
 It is your right to find the best surgeon in Sydney for you, as well as the best implants and enhancement style, so take the time to discuss your concerns.
-If augmentation and enhancement is the opposite of what you are looking for, we also offer reduction surgery.
+If augmentation and enhancement is the opposite of what you are looking for, we also offer breast reduction surgery.